andrew/ultimate-awesome/README.md

 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
 - [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
+- [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.
 - [awesome-fastai](https://github.com/tmabraham/awesome-fastai) - A curated list of awesome fastai projects/blog posts/tutorials/etc.
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.